 - High price

 An interesting piece if nothing else, there are some Xbox One gamers who use the DK1.
-You’ll need it if you’ve ever thought about programming for the platform, but regular won’t have much use for it.
+You’ll need it if you’ve ever thought about programming for the platform, but regular people looking for a fun VR experience won’t have much use for it.

 - Helpful when authoring games that use VR capabilities